Skip to main content

 Quite a lot, actually.
 And we use them ourselves.

 AI agents are incredible tools for accelerating work.
-We integrate AI into almost everything we do: process automation, data analysis, content generation, workflow optimization.
+We integrate AI into almost everything we do — automating processes, analyzing data, generating content, and optimizing workflows.
 The difference is that we use them for what they are — tools — within an architecture that’s been thought through, tested, and designed to last.

-Back to the kitchen: a professional chef uses a food processor.
-Uses a digital thermometer.
-Uses every modern tool that saves time.
-But they use them with judgment, within a process they understand from start to finish.
+Back to the kitchen: a professional chef reaches for the food processor, checks the temperature with a digital thermometer, and adopts every modern tool that saves time.
+But they use those tools with judgment, within a process they understand from start to finish.
 They don’t depend on them.
 They master them.

 The question you should be asking yourself